ryedin/site/_grid/pricing.md

 ### \*Resource Costs

-Installing Rack creates infrastructure in your AWS account which incurs costs.
+The prices above are for Grid services only.
+Installing a Rack creates infrastructure in your AWS account which incurs additional costs.

-On top of this, Convox chooses infrastructure configuration that maximizes reliability, often at a higher price point.
+Convox chooses an infrastructure configuration that maximizes reliability.
 For example, the default Convox cluster is 3 t2.smalls running in 3 availability zones.
 The convox API is running behind a dedicated ELB.
-These choices give you the best reliability for running a few apps, but sets the baseline cost at $80 / month.
+These choices give you the best reliability for running a apps and  set the baseline cost at $80 / month.

 We believe that this cost is reasonable for most engineering teams.
 We also trust that AWS offers the best prices in the industry, and will continue their